-You may have long wanted to begin an organic garden.
+You may have been longing begin an organic garden.
 On the other hand, you may be like more than a few people who balk at starting an organic garden because you have concluded that it will be too costly of an endeavor for you.
-In fact, there are some solid, effective strategies that you can employ that permit you the ability to launch and maintain a great organic garden without breaking the bank in the process.
-You can have created a fantastic organic garden on a budget.
+Fear not, fellow gardeners!
+There are some solid, effective strategies that you can employ that can give you the ability to launch and maintain a great organic garden without breaking the bank.
+Believe it or not, it is entirely possible to create a great, organic garden on a budget.

 Forgo Raised Beds